designoneweb/auto-tweet-scheduler/README.md

 # ChatGPT Tweet Scheduler

-ChatGPT Tweet Scheduler is a web application that automatically schedules and posts content to Twitter using ChatGPT by OpenAI to generate posts based on user input.
+ChatGPT Tweet Scheduler is a browser-based application that automatically schedules and posts content to Twitter using ChatGPT by OpenAI to generate posts based on user input.

 ## Features